youssefelghamour/alx-low_level_programming/README.md

 # ALX Low-Level Programming

-This repository contains various projects completed during the ALX Software Engineering program, focusing on low-level programming concepts concepts in the C programming language.
+This repository contains various projects completed during the ALX Software Engineering program, focusing on low-level programming concepts in the C programming language.
 Each directory represents a separate project covering a range of topics such as basic C programming, pointers, debugging, memory allocation, data structures, and more.

 ## Project Directories: